The Impact of Remote Patient Monitoring on Acute Hospital-At-Home Care

 This is significant as heart failure is one of the leading causes of hospitalizations.
 RPM also has the potential to make hospital at home programs economically viable in suburban and rural areas by replacing some in-person evaluations with telehealth consultations.

 Despite the safety advantages of acute hospital at home care, there is room for enhancement.
 According to research, RPM can mitigate the risk of hospital-acquired infections, decrease delirium rates, and minimize the impact of post-hospital syndrome.
-Fall detection RPM can be particularly instrumental in reducing falls, significantly contributing to adverse hospital events.
-By continuously monitoring patients at risk of falling, acute hospital at home programs can develop interventions to enhance patient safety.
+Fall detection RPM can be particularly instrumental in reducing hospital events.
+By continuously monitoring patients at risk of falling, acute hospital at home programs are an intervention to enhance patient safety.

 Remote patient monitoring enables acute hospital at home programs to care for a larger patient population and helps optimize operational efficiency.
-Costs are reduced by replacing in-person evaluations with remote patient monitoring nurse assessments through RPM.
-Moreover, integrating RPM into the care continuum after hospital discharge can reduce hospital readmissions and healthcare costs.
+Costs are reduced by replacing in-person evaluations with remote patient monitoring nurse assessments.
+Moreover, integrating RPM into the care continuum after discharge can reduce hospital readmissions and healthcare costs.

-A pilot study by Harvard-affiliated Brigham and Women’s Hospital found an average cost reduction of 30% per eligible acute hospital care at home encounter.
-The savings was approximately $3,000 per encounter.
-This resulted in over $1 million in savings per hospital.
-Thus, demonstrating the delivery of higher-quality and more efficient care.
+A pilot study by Harvard-affiliated Brigham and Women’s Hospital found an average cost reduction of 30% per eligible acute hospital care at home encounter, or approximately $3,000 per encounter.
+This resulted in over $1 million in savings per hospital, demonstrating the delivery of higher-quality and more efficient care.

-Key Points: Acute Hospital at Home Care with Remote Patient Monitoring
+Understanding Acute Hospital at Home Care and Remote Patient Monitoring

 Learn more about how Tenovi leads the charge in revolutionizing healthcare by booking your free demo today.